bashtage/randomgen/README.rst

 it not 100% compatible with NumPy (or randomstate).
 Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.
-If you require backward compatibility, a legacy generator, ``LegacyGenerator``, has been created which can fully reproduce the sequence produced by NumPy.
+If you require backward compatibility, a legacy generator, ``RandomState``, has been created which can fully reproduce the sequence produced by NumPy.

 Features
 --------